bootdotdev/blog/content/cryptography/how-sha-2-works-step-by-step-sha-256.md

 SHA-256 is formally defined in the National Institute of Standards and Technology's [FIPS 180-4](http://csrc.nist.gov/groups/ST/toolkit/secure_hashing.html).
 Along with standardization and formalization comes a list of [test vectors](http://csrc.nist.gov/groups/ST/toolkit/examples.html#aHashing) that allow developers to ensure they've implemented the algorithm properly.

 SHA-2 is known for its security (it hasn't [broken down like SHA-1](https://shattered.io/)) and its speed.
-In cases where [keys are not generated](/cryptography/key-derivation-functions/), such as mining Bitcoin, a fast hash algorithm like SHA-2 often has the upper hand.
+In cases where [keys are not generated](/cryptography/key-derivation-functions/), such as [proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work) Bitcoin mining, a fast hash algorithm like SHA-2 often has the upper hand.

 ## Step-by-step SHA-256 hash of "hello world"